civicrm/civicrm-core/Civi/Esm/README.md

 import { TableWidget } from 'civicrm/js/tab-widget.js';
 ```

-CiviCRM source-trees may have a variety of file-structures, based on the hosting environment and local configuration.
+Writing `import` statements is easier with logical-paths -- they're short, clean, and adaptable.
-Consequently, writing valid `import` statements for Civi-related code is much easier with logical-paths.
-They are
+(Recall that CiviCRM is deployed with a variety of web-hosts, UFs, and configuration-options.
+This
-easier to read and easier to adapt.
+means that the physical-paths change frequently and dramatically.)

-Logical-paths must be defined with an import-map.
+Logical-paths must be defined with an `importmap`.
 For native browser-based imports, it looks like:

 ```html
 <script type="importmap">